apache/drill/_docs/data-sources-and-file-formats/050-json-data-model.md

 Workaround: None.

 ### Misusing Dot Notation
-Drill accesses an object when you use dot notation in the SELECT statement sses only when the dot is *not* the first dot in the expression.
+Drill accesses an object when you use dot notation in the SELECT statement only when the dot is *not* the first dot in the expression.
 Drill attempts to access the table that appears after the first dot.
-For example,  records in some-file have a geometry field that Drill successfully accesses given this query:
+For example,  records in `some-file` have a geometry field that Drill successfully accesses given this query:

 ``select geometry from  dfs.`some-file.json`;``